← Back to Case Studies

 What was the problem?

-Over a month, that was roughly 240 missed opportunities.
-At €150–€300 per booking, the clinic was leaving €36,000–€72,000 on the table each month from calls that went unanswered.
+Over a month that's about 240 missed opportunities.
+At €150 to €300 per booking, the clinic was leaving €36,000 to €72,000 on the table every month because the phone wasn't being answered.

 How did ClearCall AI deploy?